You Know What to Do, So Why Can’t You Implement Tasks?

 Meanwhile, you’re:

-- Burning through decision-making capacity on things that don’t matter
+- Burning through decision-making capacity on things that don’t actually matter

 - Working on good ideas at the wrong time